egorelik93/PLBlog/NewLang.md

 Whether the closure object in this case implements `Fn`, `FnMut`, or just `FnOnce` can be determined from the environment it takes in.

 Here is what is actually happening.
-The transfer of lifetimes allows for an "unusual" implementation of `Move` for trait objects.
+The transfer of lifetimes allows for an "unusual" means of passing trait objects as arguments.
 Instead of literally moving a dynamically-sized value, we often can silently take a pointer to the original contents and implictly construct a new, small trait object that references it.
 Ownership is transferred without actually moving anything.
 This allows us to pass a trait object as an argument to a function like the following without dynamically-sized stack objects: